ICanBoogie/docs/autoconfig.md

 The autoconfig is obtained using the `get_autoconfig()` function.
 The function also updates the `app-root` and `app-paths` values with the resolved application root and the resolved application paths respectively.
-Of course, the autoconfig can be used _as is_ to instantiate the application.
+Of course, the autoconfig can be used _as is_ to instantiate the application:
-Additionally, the `ICanBoogie\AUTOCONFIG_PATHNAME` constant defines the absolute pathname to the autoconfig file.

 ```php
 <?php